salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 --nosave
 --nofetch
 ```
->Be sure to replace the values below with your App Ids, Access Tokens and GCM Sender IDs
+>Be sure to replace the values with your App's ID, Access Token and GCM Sender ID.
+Also, you must explicitely choose enabled or disabled for `MCANALYTICS`.

 The following variables should be used in the `cordova plugin add` command: